 Action Timeframe Partners Resources 2.5.
-Riverside Sports Complex Master Plan: Prepare a staged Master Plan for the sport and recreation precinct along the Peel River (including Cross Park, Gipps Street and Plain Street Playing Fields, and potential development areas adjacent Marius Street and Lochs Lane) to guide the long-term provision of a high-quality regional-level facility.
-Key considerations: Outcomes of the Playing Fields and Outdoor Sports Lighting Options Study.
-[Refer Action 8.3] Provision of fields for the following sports, as well as informal community use of open space: football (soccer); cricket; touch football; Australian football; baseball; softball; rugby league; rugby union; oztag.
-Provision of multi-use playing fields allowing for flexible use and adaptations as required.
-Provision of fit-for-purpose support facilities (e.g. clubrooms, changerooms, amenities, sports lighting, car parking, cricket nets, spectator areas etc.) using innovative design, acknowledging limitations and specific requirements for flood prone areas.
-Facilities to cater for regular usage, as well capacity to host large-scale events and tournaments.
-Requirements of potential universities establishing in Tamworth.
-Reclamation of Barnes Gully.
-Optimised connectivity for walking/running and cycling across the site.
-Repurposing the site of the existing, disused netball courts.
-Optimised irrigation/drainage on playing fields.
+Riverside Sports Complex Master Plan: Prepare a staged master plan for the sport and recreation precinct along the Peel River (including Cross Park, Gipps Street and Plain Street Playing Fields, as well as the potential development areas adjacent Marius Street and Locks Lane to Scott Road) to guide the long-term provision of high-quality, regional-level sport and recreation facilities.
+Key considerations: outcomes of the Playing Fields and Outdoor Sports Lighting Options Study.
+[Refer Action 8.3] provision of playing fields for the following sports, as well as informal community use of open space: football (soccer); cricket; touch football; Australian football; baseball; softball; rugby league; rugby union; Oztag. provision of multi-use playing fields allowing for flexible use and adaptations. potential for different uses of the land over the short, medium and long term. provision of fit-for-purpose support facilities (e.g. clubrooms, changerooms, amenities, sports lighting, car parking, cricket nets, spectator areas etc.) using innovative design, acknowledging limitations and specific requirements for flood prone areas. facilities to cater for regular use, and capacity to host large-scale events/tournaments. requirements of potential universities establishing in Tamworth. reclamation of Barnes Gully. optimised connectivity for walking/running and cycling across the site. repurposing the site of the existing, disused netball courts. optimised irrigation/drainage on playing fields.
 Short TRC Clubs/User Groups SSOs Universities Community Low 2.6.
-Victoria Park and Oxley Park: Prepare a Master Plan for Victoria Park and Oxley Park to guide enhancement as a regional-level recreation precinct which showcases key destinations and natural areas.
-Key considerations: Upgrades to infrastructure at the Oxley Lookout Park as a key destination for residents and visitors, and as the key trailhead for the recreational trail network.
-Enhancements of the Kamilaroi Walking Track including classification and signage in line with the Australian Standard 2156.1 - 2001 Walking Tracks - Classification and Signage.
-Enhancements of the existing walking tracks within the Tamworth Botanic Gardens and Tamworth Marsupial Park.
-Opportunity to develop a fitness trail to encourage active lifestyles.
-Formalisation and enhancement of the recreational trail which links Oxley Lookout, Tamworth Marsupial Park, Tamworth Miniature Railway and Tamworth Botanic Gardens.
+Victoria Park and Oxley Park: Prepare a master plan for Victoria Park and Oxley Park to guide enhancement as a regional-level recreation precinct which showcases key destinations and natural areas.
+Key considerations: upgrades to infrastructure at the Oxley Lookout Park as a key destination for residents and visitors, and as the key trailhead for the recreational trail network. enhancements of the Kamilaroi Walking Track including classification and signage in line with the Australian Standard 2156.1 - 2001 Walking Tracks - Classification and Signage. enhancements of the existing walking tracks within the Tamworth Botanic Gardens and Tamworth Marsupial Park. opportunity to develop a fitness trail to encourage active lifestyles. formalisation and enhancement of the recreational trail which links Oxley Lookout, Tamworth Marsupial Park, Tamworth Miniature Railway and Tamworth Botanic Gardens.
 Immediate TRC Clubs/User Groups Destination Tamworth Community Low